uikit/uikit-site/docs/pages/utility.md

 ## Leader

 To visually connect horizontal items add the `uk-leader` attribute to the element on the left.
 A line of characters, for example dots, will then fill the remaining space between the item and its adjacent element.
-This can be useful, if you want to create a pricing list.
+This can be useful when creating elements like a pricing list or a table of contents.

 ```html
 <div uk-leader></div>